Online Lesson Set Up

 - When logging in with two devices, only join audio on the device that is directly in front of you.
 Completely hit the “Cancel” button on the 2nd device when it prompts you to join audio.
 Joining audio on the 2nd device will result in an echo that will not be conducive to learning.

 After you have tested your video and audio and done some practice meetings, you are good to go!
 The practice run will enable you to iron out problems without wasting too much class time.
-If you have any further questions, feel free to contact me!
+If you have any further questions, feel free to contact us!

 Sample photos of some of my students that have a set up that gives me a great view of their hands on the keyboard!